 We’re committed to not only healing, but also to lessening the stress of a hospital stay.

 Patient meals are served according to each patient’s medical plan assigned by your physician.
-A Seton team member can help you with meal selection, if this is needed.
+An Ascension Seton team member can help you with meal selection, if this is needed.